michael-womack/michael-womack/README.md

 ## Hi there 👋
 💻 B.S.
 Computer Science in progress | Data Science & Data-Driven Apps
-📊 Building desktop tools with tkinter, pandas, and matplotlib
 🧪 Experience in biotechnology and pharmaceutical industries